 seconds to capture users’ attention.

-This Writing for the web course is suitable for anyone who writes, edits or authorises web content.
+This is suitable for anyone who writes, edits or authorises web content.
 It’s for people who want to follow best practice in creating accessible content for their users, from students and their parents to staff and external partners.
 It’s particularly suitable for any web writers who are updating content and want to take a fresh look at how language can enhance the user experience.

 Want a refresher on punctuation?
 Or a quick guide to plain English?
 What about tips on writing for your website?
 Or useful phrases for minutes?
 Our fact-sheets are full of information that will help you to write clear, correct English.